haitranwang/chrome-extentions/dexscreener-auto-filter/README.md

 ### Tab Opening
 1. Checks if the token was recently opened (cooldown period)
 2. Verifies if the token tab is already open
-3. Ensures the maximum tabs limit is not exceeded
-4. Opens the token page in a new background tab
+3. Opens the token page in a new background tab
-5. Records the token and timestamp for tracking
+4. Records the token and timestamp for tracking

 ### Filter URL Detection
 1. Monitors URL changes on dexscreener.com